AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/Documents/wf-frame-alpha.md

 >[!VIDEO](https://video.tv.adobe.com/v/3428213/)

-## Beta Release updates in Workfront - Mar.
-2024
+## March 2024: Beta Release updates in Workfront

 In this Beta release we have: